KaiTries/exercise-7/SOLUTION.md

 ### How does the evaporation rate rho affect the performance?
 Rho is the parameter that decides how much pheromone evaporates between tours.
 So a higher Rho means the pheromones evaporate a lot and the results of the last tour have less influence over current decisions.
 A lower Rho means, that paths explored in the last tour will still have a lot of pheromone deposited on them and therefore a higher probability to be chosen again.
+If Rho is one the ants are basically memory less, since all the pheromones instantly evaporate, if rho is one then it does not matter what alpha is.
 * Lower Rho values mean higher base importance of pheromone
 * Higher Rho values mean less base importance of pheromone